 The Straight and Angled Pin Stitch is used in place of Burying the Thread.
 They take the frustration out of confetti stitches and frequent floss color changes.

 Over time, you will develop a "feel" for just how tightly to pull your floss to achieve the right tension in your stitches--too much and your fabric puckers, too loose and your stitches don't hold their shape.
-If you find yourself accidentally pulling the floss out of your needle, click here for a trick I call "rethreading your needle."
+If you find yourself accidentally pulling the floss out of your needle, click on "Re-thread the Needle" above.

 Just like everything else, practice makes perfect.
 Click here to learn how to keep mistakes from turning into unfinished projects.